Triston Casas Player Props: Red Sox vs. Yankees

 Triston Casas At The Plate

-- Casas is hitting .201 with eight doubles, a triple, seven home runs and 35 walks.
+- Casas is batting .207 with nine doubles, a triple, seven home runs and 36 walks.

-- In 46.7% of his 60 games this season, Casas has picked up at least one hit.
-He's also had eight multi-hit games.
+- Casas has picked up a hit in 29 of 61 games this year, with multiple hits nine times.

-- In 11.7% of his games this season, he has homered, and 3.1% of his trips to the plate.
+- He has gone deep in seven games this season (11.5%), leaving the park in 3% of his plate appearances.

-- He has scored in 22 games this season (36.7%), including multiple runs in three games.
+- He has scored in 37.7% of his games this season, with more than one run scored in 4.9%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.